 How far can I ride?

-The range of any e-MTB depends on many variables, including terrain, gradients, rider weight, assistance mode, rider input, ambient temperature, etc. While 100km adventures are definitely achievable aboard the Mt Bromo N, we recommend using the Range overview on the display for the best estimate.
-The range overview is recalculated continuously by calculating speed, rider behavior and power consumption.
+The range of any e-MTB depends on many variables, including terrain, gradients, rider weight, assistance mode, rider input, ambient temperature, etc. While 100km adventures are definitely achievable aboard the Collosus N8e, we recommend using the range overview on the display for the best estimate.
+The range overview is recalculated continuously by calculating speed, rider behavior, and power consumption.
 This means that range overview makes a prediction, which can vary depending on these different factors.

-Can the Mt Bromo N fit a larger battery?
+Can the Collosus N8E fit a larger battery?

-No, Mt Bromo N was designed around Shimano’s BT-E8035 504Wh battery as it helps Bromo hit the sweet spot of lighter weight for agility, attainable price points while still offering enough capacity for very big rides.
-The larger 630Wh battery is too long to fit in the frame.
+No, the Collosus N8E was designed around Shimano’s BT-EN806 630Wh battery as it helps Collosus hit the sweet spot of lighter weight for agility, attainable price points while still offering enough capacity for very big rides.

 Can I run a headlight from the Shimano battery?